MogaroCommerce/.github/profile/README.md

 🙋‍♀️ MogaroCommerce is a Fork of OpenMage to proceed with a focus on stability and extensibility
 🌈 Contribution guidelines - be nice, be polite, and I will throw out anyone who focuses on making trouble.
 👩‍💻 Useful resources - In Progress/Pending - where can the community find your docs?
 Is there anything else the community should know?
+⚠️ While collaboration is pursued and feedback appreciated, this is not a community but a person owned project.

 <!--